Nonlocality and dynamic response of Majorana states in fermionic superfluids: Derivation of Eqs. ( , )

-Note that the equations of motion for Majorana amplitudes $A_k$ in the Heisenberg representation (see the first two lines in Eqs.~\eqref{SM:A_k+a_k_eqs}) correspond to the scattering matrix through a scatterer with an internal structure described in \cite{Scatt_Mat_approach} and applied for the $p$-wave superconducting wire, e.g., in the Refs.~\onlinecite{MBS_anti-teleport_NilsonAkhBeen2008,Quench_in_MBS_SIS_Been2015}.
+Note that the equations of motion for Majorana amplitudes $A_k$ in the Heisenberg representation (see the first two lines in Eqs.~\eqref{SM:A_k+a_k_eqs}) correspond to the scattering matrix through a scatterer with an internal structure described in \cite{Scatt_Mat_approach} and applied for the $p$-wave superconducting wire, e.g., in the Refs.~\cite{MBS_anti-teleport_NilsonAkhBeen2008,Quench_in_MBS_SIS_Been2015}.